minerva-ds/autoimmune-predictor/README.md

 ### Visualizations
 1. **Target Label Distribution Encoded**:
-   ![Target Label Distribution Encoded](./images/target-distribution.png) *Description*: A survey question let people self identify if they were diagnosed with arthritis, this is the distribution after it was encoded for -1 to be missing responses.
+   ![Target Label Distribution Encoded](./images/target-distribution.png) *Description*: A survey question let people self-identify if they were diagnosed with arthritis.
+This is the distribution after it was encoded for -1 to be missing responses.

 2. **Label and Risk Factors Correlation Matrix**:
    ![Correlation Matrix](./images/correlation-matrix-full.png)